timothyschoen/elementary.code_macOS/README.md

 It will install the application to /Applications/Code.app

 This is mostly for playing around, it works okay-ish.
-It can't receive Apple's "open file" commands, so I wrapped it in Applescript so you can at least open a file with while it's not already opened.
+It can't receive Apple's "open file" commands, so I wrapped it in Applescript so you can at least open a file once while the app is not already opened.

 Plugins work, but only one a a time and they can be quite buggy.